hexdigest/gotests-vim/README.md

 It is easy to install by providing a command `:GoUnitInstallBinaries`, which will `go get` all the required binaries.

 ## Usage
-Call `:GoUnit` to generate test for function in current line (function declaration line) or functions in text selected in visual mode.
+Call `:GoUnit` to generate test for the function declaration in the current line or all functions selected in visual mode.
-Another example of usage is to give vim "range" parameter:
+`GoUnit` also understands "range" parameters:
 ```vim
 :5,10GoUnit     " genereate tests for functions from line 5 to line 10
 :.,$GoUnit      " from the current line till the end of the file